-- Monitor local print, online, and broadcast news for coverage of Blue Star Museums. - Draft a "media highlights" report of top earned media placements to share internally.
-How many articles were placed, and in which outlets?
-If possible, capture circulation numbers to quantify your PR results.
-Analyze the tone of coverage, and the types of stories produced.
-Add links to online news stories to your website. - Share your media.
+- Monitor local print, online, and broadcast news for coverage of your organization's participation in Blue Star Museums. - Add links to online news stories to your website and/or reshare these links on your social media platforms. - Share your media.
 Keep the National Endowment for the Arts and Blue Star Families informed of your local Blue Star Museums media success by sending us sample clips and media highlights about your local program.
 We may feature those highlights in our Blue Star Museums newsletter.
 Contact us at bluestarmuseums@arts.gov.
-Or tag us on Twitter at @NEAArts and @BlueStarFamily.
+Or tag us on X at @NEAArts and @BlueStarFamily.